-The Curriculum Learning Communities (CLC) project helps early learning programs implement developmentally appropriate curricula.
-Initially, it supports programs that use Creative Curriculum or HighScope Curriculum, with plans to include other approved curricula in the future.
-CLC is based on best practices and lessons learned from the local Ready Schools Miami project and other local and national early childhood curriculum implementation initiatives.
+The Curriculum Learning Communities (CLC) program helps early learning programs implement developmentally appropriate curricula, which is a requirement of all School Readiness providers.
+At this time, CLC supports programs that use Creative Curriculum or HighScope Curriculum, with plans to include other approved curricula in the future.
+CLC is based on best practices and lessons learned from local and national early childhood curriculum implementation initiatives.

 The goals of the Curriculum Learning Communities project are to:

-- empower programs and teachers by building onsite capacity through innovative strategies and systematic training and support; and
+- empower programs and teachers by building onsite capacity through innovative strategies and systematic training and support

 Each Curriculum Learning Community consists of groups of 15-20 centers that are implementing the same curriculum.
 The group works together to implement the curriculum over time, share successes, and work to solve challenges.

-Each center selects two peer facilitators, ideally one infant/toddler and one preschool.
+Each center selects two peer facilitators, ideally one infant/toddler teacher and one preschool teacher.
 The peer facilitators:

 - Work with peers on-site to implement the approach between each training;

 - Over the course of the CLC, increase appropriate implementation of the curriculum approach, providing higher quality care and education for young children and their families.

 In addition to specialized training, programs are eligible to receive the following incentives after successful completion of CLC: